awslabs/ec2-spot-labs/workshops/running-amazon-ec2-workloads-at-scale/README.md

 	```
 	$ aws ec2 create-launch-template --launch-template-name runningAmazonEC2WorkloadsAtScale --version-description dev --launch-template-data file://launch-template-data.json
 	```

 1. Browse to the Launch Templates console at [https://console.aws.amazon.com/ec2/v2/home?#LaunchTemplates:sort=launchTemplateId](https://console.aws.amazon.com/ec2/v2/home?#LaunchTemplates:sort=launchTemplateId) and check out your newly created launch template.

 ### 5\.
-Launch the development environment Amazon EC2 Spot Instance with Amazon EC2 Fleet
+Launch EC2 Spot Instance with EC2 Fleet for the development environment

 Amazon EC2 Fleet is an API that simplifies the provisioning of Amazon EC2 capacity across different Amazon EC2 instance types, Availability Zones and across On-Demand, Amazon EC2 Reserved Instances (RI) and Amazon EC2 Spot purchase models.
 With a single API call, now you can provision capacity across EC2 instance types and across purchase models to achieve desired scale, performance and cost.

 You'll now launch an EC2 Fleet for your dev environment.
 The EC2 Fleet will consist of a single EC2 Spot Instance, and the fleet will be able to find capacity in any of the 6 available capacity pools.

 1. Edit **ec2-fleet.json**.

-1. Take a moment to review the config and understand the options.
+Take a moment to review the config and understand the options.

 1. Update all references of **%publicSubnet1%** and **%publicSubnet2%** (3 each) with the values from the CloudFormation stack outputs.
 Save the file.
 Create the EC2 Fleet:

 	```
 	$ aws ec2 create-fleet --cli-input-json file://ec2-fleet.json
 	```

 1. Browse to the EC2 Spot console at [https://console.aws.amazon.com/ec2sp/v1/spot/home](https://console.aws.amazon.com/ec2sp/v1/spot/home) and check out your newly created EC2 Spot Instance.

 ### 6\.
-Deploy the development environment application with AWS CodeDeploy
+Deploy the application with CodeDeploy in the development environment

 AWS CodeDeploy is a fully managed deployment service that automates software deployments to a variety of compute services such as Amazon EC2, AWS Lambda, and your on-premises servers.
 AWS CodeDeploy makes it easier for you to rapidly release new features, helps you avoid downtime during application deployment, and handles the complexity of updating your applications.
 You can use AWS CodeDeploy to automate software deployments, eliminating the need for error-prone manual operations.
 The service scales to match your deployment needs, from a single Lambda function to thousands of EC2 instances.

-You will now deploy a dev environment of Koel to the Spot Instance launched by EC2 Fleet.
+You will now deploy a development environment of Koel to the Spot Instance launched by EC2 Fleet.

 1. From the **dev** directory, first clone the Koel GitHub repo: